Igbo-Ora: Family

-OBA Jimoh can be said to have a very humble beginning, he is the first male child of his parents, enjoyed all the moral support, affection, dedication, spiritual support and sound up bringing by all family members.
-He is happily married and has two children; male and female of which Taiwo and Kehinde Titiloye are twins.
+OBA Jimoh is the first male child of his parents.
+He is married and has two children; male and female of which Taiwo and Kehinde Titiloye are twins.

 Education and Professional Qualifications

 He started elementary education in Igbo-Ora where he attended Nawal-Ud-Deen Primary School, Igbo-Ora, and Methodist Modern School, Igbo-Ora.
 He later proceeded to Government Technical College, Ayetoro, and The Polytechnic, Ibadan, Esa-Oke Campus.
 He obtained a B.Sc degree in Industrial Technical Education from University of Nigeria, Nsukka, and a Master of Business Administration with specialization in International Business Management from Lagos State University, Ojoo, Lagos.
 He is a member of Institute of purchasing and supply management of Nigeria and a technical consultant trained both locally and abroad.

 Nomination

 He was selected among princes that were also heir to the throne in November 2018.

 He is best described as a distinct character dedicated to the peaceful co-existence of humans.
 He is God fearing.